Last verified: 17 days ago

 What the Science Says

 Coconut milk powder is dehydrated coconut milk — the creamy liquid extracted from coconut flesh.
-It is primarily a food ingredient rich in saturated fats (mainly medium-chain triglycerides like lauric acid), and is used in cooking, beverages, and specialty dietary formulas.
-One study found it useful as a high-fat component in ketogenic diet formulas for children with drug-resistant epilepsy, where the goal is a very high fat intake — not as a standalone supplement with proven health effects.
-No established therapeutic dose exists for coconut milk powder as a supplement.
+It is primarily a food ingredient rich in saturated fats, particularly medium-chain triglycerides (MCTs) like lauric acid.
+It is used in ketogenic dietary formulas and cooking as a dairy-free fat source, but clinical evidence specifically supporting it as a standalone health supplement is very limited.

 What It Doesn't Do